yiwang454/fastabx_local/docs/guide.rst

 CLI
 ===

-This package also provides a command line interface, a simple wrapper that exposes the `zerospeech_abx` function.
+This package also provides a command line interface, a simple wrapper that exposes the :func:`.zerospeech_abx` function.

 .. code-block:: console